-Big data can analyze trends or patterns from sets of data received through channels such as online transactions, social media, and eCommerce.
-These can accrue a number of benefits such as:
+Big data can analyze trends or patterns from sets of data received through online transactions, social media, and eCommerce.
+These can accrue several benefits such as:

 Low rate of medication errors:

-After analyzing the patients’ records, the software can identify incongruities in terms of prescriptions and patients’ health.
+After analyzing the patients’ records, the software can identify incongruities in prescriptions and patients’ health.
 These can alert medical professionals to take corrective measures and offer effective treatment.
-The quality of such software can be enhanced through healthcare software testing.
+The quality of such software can enhance healthcare software testing.

 A large number of people flock to various departments and add to the already existing pool of patients.
 Many a time, these people do not require to be there in the first place.
 Big data analysis can identify such people and prevent them from crowding the wrong department.
 Thus, healthcare testing services can ensure such software applications with interfaces to big data perform accurately.

 Healthcare facilities can be overwhelmed at times with a large influx of patients.
-By undertaking big data analysis, healthcare service providers can predict such influx and optimize the allocation of the workforce.
-This way the waiting time for patients at various departments can be reduced drastically.
+By undertaking big data analysis, healthcare service providers can predict such influx and optimize the workforce’s allocation.
+This way can reduce the waiting time for patients at various departments can be reduced drastically.

 Wearable medical devices:

 Healthcare application testing can preempt the malfunctioning or inaccuracies of wearable devices, which collect health-related data from patients.
 The wearable device market is likely to be around $27 billion by 2024 (Source: marketwatch.com).
-The devices come in the form of heart rate sensors, sweat meters, oximeters, and exercise trackers, among others.
-These devices offer a personalized healthcare experience to the patients and help insurance companies to rate a patient’s risk for illness.
+The devices come in the form of heart rate sensors, sweat meters, oximeters, and exercise trackers.
+These devices offer a personalized healthcare experience to the patients and help insurance companies rate their risk for illness.

 The healthcare industry is undergoing a tectonic shift in favor of technology.
 This will lead to better diagnosis and treatment of ailments.
-Moreover, healthcare apps are helping patients to know more about their diseases and the likely treatment protocols to be followed.
-Patients draw a lot of information from various apps or websites, which were earlier the exclusive preserve of the medical professionals.
+Moreover, healthcare apps help patients know more about their diseases and the likely treatment protocols to be followed.
+Patients draw a lot of information from various apps or websites, which were earlier the exclusive preserve of medical professionals.
 Healthcare application testing helps in identifying glitches in the applications and ensure they deliver the right outcomes.